 Judging Carpet Quality

 However, all other things being equal, the higher the carpet density, the more durable the carpet will be, and the more pleasing it will be underfoot.
-Just as lawn of turf grass is more luxuriant if the grasses are thick underfoot, a carpet with higher pile density will feel plusher and will hold up better underwear.
+Just as a lawn is more luxuriant if the grasses are thick underfoot, a carpet with higher pile density will feel plusher and will hold up better with wear.

 Minimum Density Values